daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ##### REQ-TRAQ-SWL-015 Data structure for keeping requirements and their hierarchy

 The interface between the parsing tool and the report generation tool SHALL be a data structure that maps requirement IDs to a requirement structure.
 The requirement structure will hold all the data about the requirement that is needed for the report generation (ID, body, attributes, parents, children, etc.).
-The data structure is built by traversing the entire git repository and parsing all files that may contain or reference requirements, such as `.lyx`/`.md` requirement files and `.cc`/`.hh` source files).
+The data structure is built by traversing the entire git repository and parsing:
+- `.md` certification documents files that may define requirements,
+- `.cc`, `.hh`, `.go` source files that may reference requirements.

 ###### Attributes:
 - Rationale: this data structure will be used for report generation and graph verification.